Israel Victor Welch

-Israel Victor Welch (January 20, 1822 – May 18, 1869) was an American politician and lawyer during the American Civil War.
-He served as a member of the Provisional Congress of the Confederate States.
+Israel Victor Welch (Note: Often incorrectly listed as "Welsh", as seen in Smith, 2014.
+Reference Warner, 1975 notes that "Welch" was the correct spelling.)
+(January 20, 1822 – May 18, 1869) was an Mississippi politician, slaveowner, soldier, and lawyer.
+During the American Civil War he served as a member of the Congress of the Confederate States.

 Biography

-Welch was born in St. Stephens, Washington County, Alabama, and later moved to Mississippi.
-He served in the Mississippi Legislature in 1858 was a soldier in the Confederate States Army.
-He represented the state in the First Confederate Congress and the Second Confederate Congress from 1862 to 1865.
+Welch was born in St. Stephens, Washington County, Alabama, and his parents moved to Mississippi when Welch was a child.
+A wealthy planter, Welch held 54 people as slaves in 1860.
+He represented Noxubee County in the Mississippi Legislature in 1858, and was a strong advocate of secession.

+On the outbreak of the American Civil War, Welch enlisted as a private in the 11th Mississippi Infantry Regiment, which served as part of the Army of Northern Virginia.

+Elected to represent Mississippi in the First Confederate Congress, Welch left the army and was later reelected to the Second Confederate Congress, serving from 1862 to 1865.
+In the House of Representatives, Welch supported removing as many exemptions as possible from the Confederate conscription acts to maximize the manpower available to the South's armed forces.

 After the end of the Civil War, Welch returned to Macon, Mississippi to practice law.
-Welch died in Macon on May 18, 1869.
+He died in Macon on May 18, 1869.